 Learn: Understanding Lesch-Nyhan

-This website was created by parents who have experienced what you are currently going through.
-We also collaborated closely with medical experts in their respective fields along the way.
+This website was created by parents who understand firsthand what you are going through.
+Along the way, we’ve worked closely with medical experts to ensure the information we share is accurate and helpful.

-We vividly recall the emotional impact of receiving such a diagnosis and the apprehension associated with navigating the uncertainties ahead.
-The overwhelming sense of grief can be immobilizing.
+We remember all too well the emotional impact of receiving a diagnosis like this—the fear, uncertainty, and overwhelming sense of grief that can make everything feel impossible.

-Relying on the families and community who have been through this, we have compiled resources to help answer any immediate questions you may have.
+With the support of families and our community who have walked this path, we’ve gathered resources to help answer your immediate questions and guide you forward.

-The following information is comprehensive and may feel overwhelming.
-We encourage you to take it one step at a time.
-Remember, Lesch-Nyhan Syndrome (LNS) is a spectrum and not every child experiences every symptom.
-Most importantly, we want you to know you are not alone and you will get through this.
-We are here to help in any way we can.
+The information here is comprehensive and may feel like a lot at first.
+That’s okay—take it one step at a time.
+Remember, Lesch-Nyhan Syndrome (LNS) often referred to as (LND) Lesch Nyhan Disease, exists on a spectrum, and not every child experiences every symptom.
+Most importantly, you are not alone.
+You will get through this, and we are here to support you in any way we can.

 Understanding Lesch-Nyhan Syndrome